dunestorm333/hdr-helper/README.md

 -OR-

-You may also clone this respository and create a symbolic link to the file to receive any future updates:
+You may also clone this repository and create a symbolic link to the file to receive any future updates:
 ```bash
 git clone https://github.com/dunestorm333/hdr-helper.git
 cd hdr-helper